avinashkrishna07/play-with-linux/USEFULGUIDES.md

         => exit

 # If you are facing any difficulties just search the web and check YouTube videos related to this.
+Note: After doing all this steps go to the bios and make the boot order of Windows boot loader to the top.
 ```
 ---